Skip to content

 More and more often women are looking to complimentary health practices such as acupuncture, reflexology and nutritional therapy in order to boost their chances of conceiving naturally, all of which I am hugely in favour of.
 The human body is capable of amazing things if we just give it the correct ‘building blocks’ and nutrition to do so.

-Healthcare professionals may be interested to note that two species of bacteria (Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1®) are known to colonise the intimate area, as they were isolated originally from healthy women.
+Two species of bacteria (Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1®) are known to colonise the intimate area, as they were isolated originally from the vaginas of healthy women.
 Once they have colonised the vaginal mucosa these strains of bacteria help to maintain a healthy pH, whilst competing for space and nutrients with any pathogenic strains of bacteria that have taken up residence.
+Healthcare professionals can read more about the research into Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1® by visiting their entries on the Probiotics Database.